statiagov/gesmew/guides/content/user/config/configuring_general_settings.md

 ### Default Meta Keywords

 Meta keywords give search engines more information about your store.
-Use them to supply a list of the words and phrases that are most relevant to the products you offer.
+Use them to supply a list of the words and phrases that are most relevant to the establishments you offer.
 These keywords show up in the header of your site.
 The header is not visible to the casual site visitor, but it does inform your rankings with web browsers.

 ***
 For more information about Search Engine Optimization, try reading the [Google Webmaster Tools topic](https://support.google.com/webmasters/answer/35291?hl=en) on the subject.